GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Manifest V3 is a major update to the extensions platform; see [Overview of Manifest V3](/docs/extensions/mv3/intro/mv3-overview/) for a summary of new and changed features.
 Extensions may continue to use Manifest V2 for now, but this will be phased out in the near future.
-We strongly recommend that you use Manifest V3 for any new extensions, and begin to migrate existing extensions to Manifest V3 as soon as possible.
+We strongly recommend that you use Manifest V3 for any new extensions, and begin migrating existing extensions to Manifest V3 as soon as possible.